Do UK economics students get the support they need?

 How does the economic climate shape employability and careers?

-Careers services that integrate with the curriculum make progression routes visible and practical.
-Internships, alumni networking, employer‑led seminars and practice interviews help students translate skills into applications.
-Course teams can strengthen this by aligning project briefs to sector use‑cases and timing CV clinics and mock assessment centres alongside major submission points.
+Careers services have more impact when they are integrated with the curriculum rather than positioned as an optional extra, which echoes what economics students need from career guidance.
+Internships, alumni networking, employer‑led seminars and practice interviews help students translate academic skills into applications.
+Course teams can strengthen that offer by aligning project briefs to sector use cases and timing CV clinics and mock assessment centres around major submission points.

 How Student Voice Analytics helps you

-Student Voice Analytics tracks topic volume and sentiment for student support and Economics, turning NSS open‑text into prioritised actions.
-You can drill from provider to school, programme and cohort, compare like‑for‑like across subject codes and demographics (age, disability, mode), and segment by site or year of study.
-The platform highlights where assessment, delivery, organisation or communications will move the needle most, and provides concise, anonymised outputs your programme and professional services teams can use without additional analysis overhead.
+Student Voice Analytics tracks topic volume and sentiment for student support and Economics, turning NSS open‑text into prioritised actions rather than another pile of comments.
+You can drill from provider to school, programme and cohort, compare like‑for‑like across subject codes and demographics such as age, disability and mode, and segment by site or year of study.
+The platform highlights where assessment, delivery, organisation or communications will move the needle most, then provides concise, anonymised outputs your programme and professional services teams can use without extra analysis overhead.

 Request a walkthrough